dandyxu/dandyxu.me/source/_posts/How-to-update-Hexo-and-Hexo-theme-properly.md

 date: 2018-01-23 21:20:53
 tags:
 ---
-In the previous blog, I introduced how to update Hexo and Hexo theme - Next.
+In the previous blog, I introduced how to update Hexo and Hexo theme - `NexT`.
 However, since Hexo 3.0, it's recommended to install `hexo-cli`, which is command line interface for hexo.

 <!--more-->
 ### Install Hexo